 Connecting by giving back lets others know that we care.
 Sheriff’s Office staff show their compassion for people by a regular and active giving campaign.
 Food drives, clothing drives and an annual toy drive show help demonstrate that staff are aware of the needs of others.

-Feeding the less fortunate has been important to Sheriff's Office staff who collect and donate canned goods, money and other non-perishables which are delivered to a local food bank.
+Helping those in need has been important to Sheriff's Office staff who collect and donate canned goods, money and other non-perishables which are delivered to a local food bank.
 Each year, Sheriff's Office staff help deliver hundreds of Thanksgiving turkeys and trimmings to Hopkins House, distributes the food to needy families.
 Lastly, the holiday season is not complete without Operation Elf the Sheriff's Office's annual toy give-away.
 Partnering with the Marine Corps Toys for Tots Program, the Sheriff's Office gave out hundreds of toys to children of individuals incarcerated at the William G. Truesdale Adult Detention Center.

 Connecting to our youth means sponsorship and participation in activities that support Alexandria's Youth.
 From our annual Youth Academy, Senior Experience internships and Operation Warm coat drive; and our participation in City sponsored programs, such as Project Sticker Shock (right), the Sheriff's Office contributes in real and fundamental ways to the health, welfare and safety of Alexandria's youth and children.